Theodus/go-transpiler/README.md

 tardisgo-compileutil cs myGoPackage
 ```

-## For more information on TARDIS Go:
+## More information on TARDIS Go

 Check out the github repository at https://github.com/tardisgo/tardisgo
 or the website at https://tardisgo.github.io

+## License

+MIT license, found in LICENSE file

 ### Any information on bugs or reccomendations on how to make this tool better would be greatly appreciated.